suzuki-shunsuke/lambuild/README.md

 _Lambda => CodeBuild = lambuild_

-Trigger AWS Lambda Funciton via GitHub Webhook to generate AWS CodeBuild's buildspec dynamically and start build
+Trigger AWS CodeBuilds build with dynamic configuration based on the content of event and associated pull request with GitHub Webhook and Lambda Function.

 ## Link